-CNEWA focuses its Eastern European activities in Armenia, Georgia and Ukraine, nations that continue their struggle to rebuild after decades of economic collapse, political instability, corruption, war and now the effects of the COVID-19 pandemic.
+In Eastern Europe, CNEWA focuses its activities in Armenia, Georgia and Ukraine — nations that continue their struggle to rebuild after decades of economic collapse, political instability, corruption, war and now the effects of the COVID-19 pandemic.

-Deeply rooted Christian cultures, Armenia and Georgia’s small Catholic communities reach out to the most marginalized despite modest human and financial resources.
+Deeply rooted Christian cultures, Armenia and Georgia’s small Catholic communities reach out to the most marginalized people in Eastern Europe, despite modest human and financial resources.
 Ukraine’s Greek Catholic churches have reinvigorated parishes and communities.
 CNEWA works closely with these communities of faith, focusing its activities on caring for isolated and marginalized peoples.